kean/Pulse/Sources/PulseUI/PulseUI.docc/Documentation.md

 Alternatively, you can use native `UIHostingController` to present it in any `UIKit` context.

+> tip: If you use Pulse to log only nework requests, and not text messages, use `ConsoleView.network()` to show a view specialized to only display network requests.

 ## Custom Views

 PulseUI gives you complete access to the underlying data and its model.
 You can easily create custom views into your log data by using affordances provided by SwiftUI: